Outside Groups and Resources

 Magic Years Nursery School on the grounds of All Souls Church, operates independently.

-South Shore LGBT Seniors and Friends Brunch
+South Shore LGBT Seniors and Friends Brunch ON HIATUS AT THIS TIME

 A monthly brunch is hosted by South Shore Elder Services,